-Eligible (adj) - if you are eligible for something, then you have the right to it.
-Young families in this region are eligible for interest-free loans to buy an apartment or start a business.
+Eligible (adj) - if you are eligible for something, they you have the right for it.
+Young families in this region are eligible to interest-free loans to buy an apartment or start a business.

 Procure (n) - to get or deliver something.
 Procuring any materials in this remote location is almost impossible due to expensive logistics.